Fantom-Factory/afIoc/readme.md

     @Inject private const Penguins penguins

     new make(|This| injectionFunc) {
-        // right here, the users field is null
+        // right here, the penguins field is null

-        // let afIoc set the users field injectionFunc.call(this)
+        // let IoC set the penguins field injectionFunc.call(this)

-        // now I can use the users field users.setIq("traci", 69)
+        // now I can use the penguins field users.setIq("traci", 69)
     }
 }